astreum/whitepaper/README.md

 Astreuos empowers web3 developers to:
 - create powerful experiences that interface with blockchain node apis for transactions, storage and compute.
 - host applications, static sites and media content on Nebula.
-- perform compute intensive applications using Reactor Private & Open Compute.
+- perform compute intensive applications using Reactor Private and Open Compute.

 ## Contents